Kay Mellor: Career

 In 2014, her BBC series In the Club was first broadcast followed by a second series in 2016.
 Mellor's drama series Love, Lies and Records ran on BBC One in November and December 2017, starring Rebecca Front and Ashley Jensen.
 Her ITV drama series Girlfriends, starring Zoë Wanamaker, Miranda Richardson and Phyllis Logan, premiered in January 2018.
 The fourth series of The Syndicate aired in March 2021 with a cast including Neil Morrissey, Katherine Rose Morley, Kieran Urquhart, Taj Atwal, Liberty Hobbs, Emily Head, Gaynor Faye, Kym Marsh, Katie McGlynn, Mark Benton, Lorraine Bruce, and Joe Sugg.

-Mellor was awarded the BAFTA Dennis Potter Award in 1997 for Outstanding Writing for Television.
+She was awarded the BAFTA Dennis Potter Award in 1997 for Outstanding Writing for Television.

 Mellor was appointed Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours and, in 2015, she was awarded the Writers' Guild of Great Britain Award for Outstanding Contribution to Writing.
 In 2016, Mellor was made a Fellow of the Royal Television Society and, in February 2020, Mellor was awarded Broadcast's Special Recognition Award.

 She was the subject of This Is Your Life in 2000 when she was surprised by Michael Aspel.
 She also appeared on the BBC's Desert Island Discs in 2017.

 Outside of television, Mellor wrote screenplays for feature films such as Girls' Night starring Julie Walters, Brenda Blethyn and Kris Kristofferson, which played at the Sundance Film Festival in 1998.
 She both wrote and directed the feature film Fanny and Elvis starring Ray Winstone, which won the Audience Prize at the Dinard British Film Festival, and one off drama Some Kind of Life, which was BAFTA nominated for Best Single Drama in 1997.

 In 2017, Mellor turned Fat Friends into a stage musical with Nick Lloyd Webber writing the music.
 Fat Friends The Musical toured the UK in 2017, and then again in 2022.
 Mellor subsequently adapted Band of Gold for the stage, which premiered in Mellor's hometown of Leeds in 2019, and toured the UK until it was shut down early due to the COVID-19 pandemic.

-Personal life
+Personal life and death

 Mellor liked going to Roundhay Park, Golden Acre Park, and the Cottage Road Cinema in Leeds.
 She was also a frequent visitor and supporter of the National Science and Media Museum in Bradford.

+Mellor died in Leeds on 15 May 2022, aged 71.